Five precepts: Present trends

+Some scholars have proposed that the five precepts be introduced as a component in mindfulness training programs.

 In modern times, adherence to the precepts among Buddhists is less strict than it traditionally was.
 This is especially true for the third precept.
 For example, in Cambodia in the 1990s and 2000s, standards with regard to sexual restraint were greatly relaxed.
 Some Buddhist movements and communities have tried to go against the modern trend of less strict adherence to the precepts.
 In Cambodia, a millenarian movement led by Chan Yipon promoted the revival of the five precepts.
 And in the 2010s, the Supreme Sangha Council in Thailand ran a nationwide program called "The Villages Practicing the Five Precepts", aiming to encourage keeping the precepts, with an extensive classification and reward system.

 In many Western Buddhist organizations, the five precepts play a major role in developing ethical guidelines.
 Furthermore, Buddhist teachers such as Philip Kapleau, Thich Nhat Hanh and Robert Aitken have promoted mindful consumption in the West, based on the five precepts.
 In another development in the West, some scholars working in the field of mindfulness training have proposed that the five precepts be introduced as a component in such trainings.
 Specifically, to prevent organizations from using mindfulness training to further an economical agenda with harmful results to its employees, the economy or the environment, the precepts could be used as a standardized ethical framework.
 As of 2015, several training programs made explicit use of the five precepts as secular, ethical guidelines.
 However, many mindfulness training specialists consider it problematic to teach the five precepts as part of training programs in secular contexts because of their religious origins and import.

 Peace studies scholar Theresa Der-lan Yeh notes that the five precepts address physical, economical, familial and verbal aspects of interaction, and remarks that many conflict prevention programs in schools and communities have integrated the five precepts in their curriculum.
 On a similar note, peace studies founder Johan Galtung describes the five precepts as the "basic contribution of Buddhism in the creation of peace".